Visas and Work Permits 8 min

 to clipboard

-If you’re hiring in Canada or relocating an existing employee, they must be eligible to work there.
+If you’re hiring in Canada or relocating an existing team member, they must have the correct work permits and visa to live and work in the country.

-In this guide, we’ll explain the basics of work permits and visas in Canada, and show you the various steps you may need to take (depending on your employee’s status).
-We’ll also touch on the regulation around digital nomads.
+In this guide, we’ll explain the basics of work permits and visas in Canada, and show you the various steps you may need to take to acquire the right documents to work in Canada legally.

-Canada is a hugely attractive country for workers and businesses to settle in, but its work permit and visa requirements can be complex.
-If you and your employee fail to comply with them, you may receive fines, penalties, ongoing scrutiny, and reputational damage.
+Canada is an attractive country for workers and businesses to settle in, but its work permit and visa requirements can be stringent.
+If you and your employee fail to comply with them, you may receive penalties, and fines, or have to face legal consequences (or both).

 These risks are only growing, too, especially as trends shift towards remote work and governments start to reassess their existing policies.
-For example, there are many instances of workers on tourist visas overstaying in countries.
-This can create issues for themselves and the companies they work for, and authorities are cracking down.
+For example, there are many instances of workers overstaying in countries, or working illegally on the wrong type of visa.
+This can create issues for your company, and authorities are cracking down.

 Who is eligible to work in Canada?

-Here’s how the process works — and what you need to do.
+Here’s how that works — and what you need to do.

 In Canada, work permits and visas are not the same thing.

 A work permit authorizes the recipient to work in Canada under set conditions.
-It expires after a set time, and needs to be renewed.
+It expires after a set time and must be renewed.
 It is not a travel document.

-A visa, meanwhile, allows the recipient to physically enter Canada (and re-enter if they leave).
-There are many types of visas that are granted based on the recipient’s proposed activities, such as studying, working, seeking asylum, or doing business.
+A visa, meanwhile, allows the recipient to physically enter Canada (and re-enter if they leave), and is granted based on the recipient’s proposed activity (in this case, working).

-Note that not every non-citizen requires a visa to work in Canada (we will discuss this in more detail in the ‘visas’ section of this article).
+Note that, while every foreigner requires a work permit to work in Canada, not every foreigner requires a visa.
+We will discuss this further in the ‘visas’ section of this article.

 Getting a work permit in Canada

-To get a work permit, your employee will need to meet strict eligibility requirements, as outlined by the Canadian government.
+To get a work permit, your team member must meet strict eligibility requirements, as outlined by the Canadian government.
 They will also need to apply for the right type of permit, as detailed below.

 Types of work permits in Canada

-There are two types of work permits for non-citizens of Canada: an employer-specific permit, and an open permit.
+There are two types of work permits in Canada: an employer-specific permit, and an open permit.

 Employer-specific work permit

-As the name suggests, an employer-specific work permit allows your employee to work in Canada, but only under certain conditions.
+As the name suggests, this permit allows your team members to work in Canada, but only for you — and only under specific conditions.
 Usually, this means:

 • They can only work for your company (they will need to re-apply for a new work permit if they join another company)

-• The permit will expire after a certain period of time, and will need to be renewed
+• The permit will expire after a certain period and will need to be renewed

 • They can only work in the specific location or region outlined in the permit